 Jean Kristeller, PhD, is a clinical psychologist who has used meditation-based interventions for eating disorders and obesity for more than 20 years.
 She receives NIH funding, is a founder of The Center for Mindful Eating, and is currently on the faculty at Indiana State University.

-Christopher LaRose combines a background in social work and Gestalt practice with a love of horticulture and farming in his role as gardener, teacher, and land steward at Esalen.
-He graduated from, and has taught for, the UC Santa Cruz Center for Agroecology.
+Christopher LaRose combines a background in counseling and Gestalt practice with a love of horticulture and farming in his role as teacher and land steward.
+He is the former Esalen Garden supervisor, and has taught at the UCSC Center for Agroecology.

-Christa Lancaster is cofounder of North of Eden Archetypal Dreamwork, a dream therapist, and master teacher at the Center for Archetypal Dreamwork.
+Christa Lancaster is cofounder of North of Eden Archetypal Dreamwork, a master dream analyst, and a master teacher at the Center for Archetypal Dreamwork.
 Her books include Flesh Off the Bone: Dream Descent through Past Life Trauma and Sex, Trauma and Conjunctio.

 Dorianne Laux is the author of four collections of poetry, Awake, What We Carry (a finalist for the 1994 National Book Critics Award), Smoke, and Facts About the Moon.
 She has received a Pushcart Prize for poetry, two NEA fellowships, and a Guggenheim Fellowship.

 Shai Lavie, MA, MFT, has taught meditation in the teen and family program at Spirit Rock Meditation Center and has led numerous programs for family and youth.
 He is a certified Hakomi therapist and teacher.